Meningococcal Disease Fact Sheet

 What are the symptoms?

-Symptoms appear suddenly – usually 3 to 4 days after a person is infected.
-It can take up to 10 days to develop symptoms.
-Symptoms may include:
+Symptoms appear suddenly – usually three (3) to four (4) days after a person is infected.
+It can take up to ten (10) days to develop symptoms.
+Symptoms of meningococcal meningitis may include:

 How is meningococcal disease spread?